BOTANICAL IMAGES SCOTIA

 Shipping back of artworks displayed at BISCOT

-The works exhibited are assessed first and foremost as botanical illustration.
-The judges look at the individual quality of the paintings/drawings and the way they look together as a complete exhibit.
+The judges look at the individual quality of the paintings/drawings and the way they look together as a complete exhibit; and the following points are considered:-

-A copy of these regulations, together with an application form and advice on the recommended method of mounting is available here.
+A copy of the 2017 regulations, application form and advice on the recommended method of mounting is now available here.